FlorisZeven/spatial_mcrl2/README.md

 # spatial_mcrl2
 A proof of concept implementation of performing spatial model checking using the mCRL2 toolset.
-Created for my master thesis 'Spatial Model Checking in mCRL2'. (link will follow)
+Created for my master thesis 'Spatial Model Checking in mCRL2'.

 ## Usage
 `verify_image.py` is the main script that combines the others, but each script can be executed separately in any command window with a Python Interpreter using